Parijat1072005/product-management-dashboard/README.md

-Create a .env file and put these credentials as it is inside it ***If you don't have these credentials, go get them from their official sites, you can take help of google to get them***:
+Create a .env file and put these credentials as it is inside it. ***If you don't have these credentials, go get them from their official sites, you can take help of google to get them***:

 MONGODB_URI=your_mongodb_connection_string